mathchou/CSC485-Sp24/Class_Introductions.md

   3. Some video games

-**Birthday:** Feb 25th
+**Birthday:** February 25th

 **Something you could talk about for hours:** MLB and NFL history

-**What would you like others to know about you?:** I am looking into a career in sports statistics.
+**What would you like others to know about you?:** I am currently looking into a career in sports statistics.
 Once I graduate, I want to get into mountain biking.

 ---